About Us

 After Will Dickmann was appointed Director of Deaf Institute in 2021, an initiative was started to refresh and rebrand the organization.
 In the few years prior to Will becoming Director, the organization had experienced an increase in inquiries about the “school” or the “institution” in question.
 Language is constantly changing, and the word “institute” was becoming outdated and irrelevant.
 In an effort to reduce confusion and to become more modern, it was decided in late 2021 to rebrand Deaf Institute as “Deaf Streetlight”.
 The new name also served as an image of hope and a symbol; a beacon of light, guiding people back to the Lord.
 The Deaf also need sufficient lighting in order to see sign language and to communicate.
 By coming into the presence of the source of the light, darkness is overcome and it is a safe place for the Deaf to gather together.
 The duality of this meaning is very special and reflects both the practical need for light and the spiritual need to share and shine God’s light in the Deaf community.

-Our mission is rooted in the old motto: “Using hands to touch hearts.”
+Our mission is rooted in our old motto: “Using hands to touch hearts.”

 • Host, participate in and support events